portexe/portexe/README.md

 ### Latest Video:

-<a href="https://youtu.be/cOGaK7OGiPo">Create A Toast Notification Component With React</a>
+<a href="https://youtu.be/cOGaK7OGiPo">Everything I Do When I Start A New React Project</a>

 <a href="https://youtu.be/cOGaK7OGiPo">
   <img src="https://img.youtube.com/vi/cOGaK7OGiPo/maxresdefault.jpg" width="350" />